Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 That is speed up wherever you are going.

-If you were going to lose your entire account then leverage helps you get their faster.
+If you were going to lose your entire account then leverage helps you achieve your results faster.

-If you were going to make a substantial profit, leverage helps you get their faster.
+If you were going to earn a substantial profit, leverage helps you get their faster.

 This is also incredibly important when we get to the starting capital part & margin.